stomp/stomp-spec/src/stomp-specification-1.1.md

 details, on how to parse Stomp frames, see the [Augmented BNF](#augmented_bnf) section of this document.

+It is important to note that in Stomp 1.1, clients and servers should not trim the white space in header values.
+Many Stomp 1.0 brokers did trim the white space.
+Stomp 1.0 servers would treat a header line like `destination: /queue/alpha` the same as `destination:/queue/alpha`.
+In Stomp 1.1, clients MUST never pad the header with a space.

 ### Repeated Header Entries

 Since messaging systems can be organized in store and forward topologies,